simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_down_interface.md

 ## Module summary

-Class implementation for mouse down interface.
+Class implementation for the mouse-down interface.

 ## `MouseDownInterface` class docstring

 ### `_initialize_mouse_down_handlers_if_not_initialized` method docstring

-Initialize _mouse_down_handlers attribute if it is not initialized yet.
+Initialize _mouse_down_handlers attribute if this instance does not initialize it yet.

 ### `mousedown` method docstring